Duration: 4 Days

 A15.
-Himalayan water is considered pure and mineral water, however to be on the safe side, we use boil water / chlorine tablet in our camps.
+Himalayan water is considered pure and mineral water, however, to be on the safe side, we use it to boil water/chlorine tablets in our camps.
 During the trek, ask the trek leader or guide where to fill water bottles once.

 Q16.
 What kind of ground transportation do you employ on your tours?

 A16.
-We have Bolero, Max, Tempo Traveller or equivalent to that.
+We arrange Bolero, Max, Tempo Traveller or equivalent to that.